vkdeveloper07/vkdeveloper07/README.md

-- 👋 Hi, I’m Vishal Kharade I am currently working as a software developer in MNC.
+- 👋 Hi, I’m Vishal Kharade I am currently working as a Senior Software Engineer in MNC.
-- I’m experienced in working with C#,Asp.Net, Asp.Net Core, T-SQL,Entiry Framework Core,Html5, Css3,bootstrap and scripting languages including Javascript,JQuery,Ajax etc ...
+- I’m an experienced programmer and has worked on C#,Asp.Net, Asp.Net Core, T-SQL,Entiry Framework Core,Html5, Css3,bootstrap and scripting languages including Javascript,JQuery,Ajax etc ...
 - 📫 You can reach me on vishalkharade02@gmail.com

 <!---